 - There must be 12 players on the roster

 - Unlimited Substitution every player present will be placed on the line-up card in the batting order and will all bat in order; players are allowed to move in/out defensively without restrictions except that if the pitcher leaves the mound to play another defensive position, that pitcher may not return to the mound or catch in the same game; any player who becomes injured or must leave the game will be skipped in the batting line-up with no penalty

 - All players who are present for a game and in uniform (unless injured and unable to play or suspended for that game by the league or team) must be listed on the batting order/line-up card.

 - PARTICIPATION RULE All players must play at least 3 defensive innings per game

-- Mercy Rule is in effect (See page 30)
+- Mercy Rule is in effect (See page 38)

-- All games are of seven innings to be completed, if time and weather permits.
-However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team.
+- \bullet All games are of seven innings to be completed, if time and weather permits.
+However, four and a half (4 1/2) innings constitute a regulation game if the home team has more runs than the visiting team.

 - There is no maximum Runs/Half Inning Rule.

 - Bunts are allowed

 - Stealing is permitted

 - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
 The ball is alive and in play for runners that are on base.

 - Lead offs are permitted

 - Intentional walks will be permitted

 - Runners can advance on passed balls including attempting to score at home plate

-- Pitch count will be followed as outlined on Page 38 and 39 except for the following modifications: - A player may pitch and catch in the same day but not the same game - A pitcher may pitch two or three consecutive days in a row if they do not exceed the daily pitch limit for their age for rest required on either of the 1st two days.
-Example 1: A player can pitch 35 on Day 1, 35 on Day 2 and 95 on Day 3.
-Example 2: A player can pitch 35 on Day 1 and 95 on Day 2. - Baseball Canada rules except where identified for the following: - There must be at least 9 players on the roster - Unlimited Substitution every player present will be placed on the line-up card in the batting order and will all bat in order; players are allowed to move in/out defensively without restrictions except that if the pitcher leaves the mound to play another defensive position, that pitcher may not return to the mound or catch in the same game; any player who becomes injured or must leave the game will be skipped in the batting line-up with no penalty - All players who are present for a game and in uniform (unless injured and unable to play or suspended for that game by the league or team) must be listed on the batting order/line-up card. - PARTICIPATION RULE All players must play at least 3 defensive innings per game - Mercy Rule is in effect (See page 30) - \bullet All games are of seven innings to be completed, if time and weather permits.
-However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 run maximum Runs/Half Inning rule except the final open inning - Bunts are allowed - Stealing is permitted - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
+- Pitch count will be followed as outlined on Page 46 and 47 - Baseball Canada rules except where identified for the following: - There must be at least 9 players on the roster - Unlimited Substitution every player present will be placed on the line-up card in the batting order and will all bat in order; players are allowed to move in/out defensively without restrictions except that if the pitcher leaves the mound to play another defensive position, that pitcher may not return to the mound or catch in the same game; any player who becomes injured or must leave the game will be skipped in the batting line-up with no penalty - All players who are present for a game and in uniform (unless injured and unable to play or suspended for that game by the league or team) must be listed on the batting order/line-up card. - PARTICIPATION RULE All players must play at least 3 defensive innings per game - Mercy Rule is in effect (See page 38) - \bullet All games are of seven innings to be completed, if time and weather permits.
+However, four and a half (4 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 run maximum Runs/Half Inning rule except the final open inning.
+Continuation rule is in effect on all out of the park home runs.
+In the event that this occurs, all runs will count. - Bunts are allowed - Stealing is permitted - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
 The ball is alive and in play for runners that are on base. - Lead offs are permitted - Intentional walks will be permitted - Runners can advance on passed balls including attempting to score at home plate